-As a manager of a registered investment scheme, AMP assesses climate-related risks as part of its consideration of risk and return for the Scheme.
+As a manager of a registered investment scheme, AMP primarily manages climate-related risks as part of its investment strategy for the Scheme.
 During the reporting period, AMP has also reviewed the climate-related risks and opportunities identified in the previous scenario analysis and considered whether any new climate-related risks and opportunities have emerged.
 This specific assessment was initially conducted in the previous reporting period through the scenario analysis process described in the Strategy section of this report.
-We address each of these aspects of our processes below.
+We address each of these aspects of our risk management processes below.